Technical Report

 Want this kind of site and proof trail for your business?

-Start with the intake so the route plan, form flow, Build Proof path, and verifier plan are scoped before implementation.
+Start with the intake so the route plan, form flow, proof path, and verifier plan are scoped before implementation.